yangymargaret/REUNION/README.md

 - --atac_meta

-  the file path of the ATAC-seq read count matrix of the metacells, default = -1
+  the file path of the ATAC-seq read count matrix of the metacells, default = -1;

+  data matrix format: (row:metacell, column:ATAC-seq peak locus)

 - --rna_meta

-  the file path of the RNA-seq read count matrix of the metacells, default = -1
+  the file path of the RNA-seq read count matrix of the metacells, default = -1;

+  data matrix format: (row: metacell, column: ATAC-seq peak locus);

   If atac_meta or rna_meta is specified, Rediscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 - --motif_data

-  the filename of peak-motif matrix from the motif scanning results, default = -1
+  the filename of peak-motif matrix from the motif scanning results, default = -1;

+  data matrix format: (row: metacell, column: ATAC-seq peak locus);

 - --motif_data_score

-  the filename of the motif scores from the motif scanning results, default = -1
+  the filename of the motif scores from the motif scanning results, default = -1;

+  data matrix format: (row: metacell, column: ATAC-seq peak locus);

 - --method_type_feature_link